brianglass/anastasis/files/athoscan.md

 I praise the radiance of **Athanasios**, the fair palm tree of the Monastery of Esphigmenou, the dazzling struggles of **Akakios** the New and **Akakios** the Martyr, boast of the Skete of Iveron.

-The famed **Gerontios** was revealed as the glory of the famous Skete of the Foremother of God, with him let us bless the ascetic life of Saint **Gabriel** of Iveron, who took the wonder-working PortaÃ¯tissa from the sea.
+The famed **Gerontios** was revealed as the glory of the famous Skete of the Foremother of God, with him let us bless the ascetic life of Saint **Gabriel** of Iveron, who took the wonder-working Portaïtissa from the sea.

 How shall I not honour revered **Gennadios**, who saw the oil that gushed up from the Mother of God in Vatopedi?
 How again shall I pass over in silence God-bearing **George**, founder of Iveron?